JBL-987/Assignment-In-C/README.md

-Develop a program in C language to assist a vendor in managing the stock of cakes.
-The program should allow the vendor to track the stock levels after sales and provide an option to add new stock.
-This is my college assignment
+Develop a program in C language to finish off my assignment